 Fig. 6 shows the map of the simulated downward irradiance and upward radiance.
 A key difference for the upcoming discussion is that the simulated upward radiance was more homogeneous compared to the simulated downward irradiance.
 Fig. 7 shows the reference irradiance, (Ed(z)), and reference radiance, (Lu(z)), profiles.
 The highest irradiance and radiance occurred when the melt pond occupied 25% of the sampling area, allowing for more light to propagate in the water column.
 None of the Ed(z) and Lu(z) reference profiles showed subsurface light maxima.
-Fig. 8 shows the 50 simulated local downward irradiance and upward radiance light profiles evenly spaced by 1 m from the melt pond center.
-Local downward irradiance profiles under the melt pond (0-5 m) showed a rapid decrease with increasing depth describe by a monotonically exponential or quasi-exponential decrease.
-Local simulated downward irradiance profiles just outside the melt pond (5-10 m) were characterized with subsurface light maxima occurring between approximately 5-10 m depth.
-Further away from the melt pond center, downward irradiance profiles followed a monotonically exponential or quasi-exponential decrease.
+Fig. 8 shows the 50 simulated local downward irradiance and upward radiance light profiles evenly spaced by 1 m from the melt pond centre.
+Local downward irradiance profiles under the melt pond (0-5 m) showed a rapid decrease with increasing depth described by a monotonically exponential or quasi-exponential decrease.
+Local simulated downward irradiance profiles just outside the melt pond (5-10 m) were characterized with subsurface light maxima occurring at a depth of between approximately 5 and 10 m.
+Further away from the melt pond centre, downward irradiance profiles followed a monotonically exponential or quasi-exponential decrease.
 None of the simulated upward radiance light profiles presented subsurface light maxima (Fig. 8).
-From local simulated irradiance and radiance profiles (Fig. 8), Kd and KLu were calculated by fitting Equation (1) between 0-25 m Results are presented in Fig. 9.
+From local simulated irradiance and radiance profiles (Fig. 8), Kd and KLu were calculated by fitting Equation 1 between 0 and 25 m.
+Results are presented in Fig. 9.
 Kd varied between 0.065 and 0.157 m-1 and KLu between 0.079 and 0.116 m-1.
 Then, these Kd and KLu were used in combination with surface reference values Ed(0-).
 Fig. 10 shows the profiles resulting from this operation.
-A greater dispersion around the reference profiles (black thick lines in Fig. 10) occured when using Kd compared to the profiles generated with similarly derived KLu values.
-The relative differences between depth-integrated values of each local profiles (colored lines in Fig. 10) and the depth-integrated values of the reference profiles (black thick lines in Fig. 10) were used to quantify the error of using either Kd or KLu as a proxy to predict downward irradiance in the water column (Fig. 11).
+A greater dispersion around the reference profiles (thick black lines in Fig. 10) occurred when using Kd compared to the profiles generated with similarly derived KLu values.
+The relative differences between the depth-integrated values of each local profiles (coloured lines in Fig. 10) and the depth-integrated values of the reference profiles (thick black lines in Fig. 10) were used to quantify the error of using either Kd or KLu as a proxy to predict downward irradiance in the water column (Fig. 11).
 Below the melt pond, Kd overestimated total downward irradiance by up to 40%.
 In this region, the local Ks are inflated.
-In the transition region, between 5 and 10 m from the center of the melt pond, where subsurface maxima are observed, Kd underestimate the downward irradiance by up to 35%.
+In the transition region, between 5 and 10 m from the centre of the melt pond, where subsurface maxima are observed, Kd underestimate the downward irradiance by up to 35%.
 Further away from the edge of the melt pond, the errors saturated to maximum -25%.

 The mean relative errors were lower by approximately a factor of two when using KLu (-7%) compared to Kd (-12%).
-The errors of the predictions stabilized at a shorter distance from the center of the melt pond when using KLu (~10 m) compared with using Kd (~20 m).
+The prediction errors stabilized at a shorter distance from the centre of the melt pond when using KLu (~10 m) compared with using Kd (~20 m).
 Furthermore, the largest error occurred when the melt pond occupied 25% of the area (Fig. 1) used to derive the reference average profile (Fig. 10).

 Discussion